Billy Corgan on starting up Resistance Pro wrestling: ‘I had been wanting to do this for a while’

 Corgan, in the end, wants to positively impact the wrestling world: “I’ve learned through the years with the Pumpkins that there is no shame in combining social concerns with artistic endeavors.
 Often times, the two go hand in hand.
 One of the things we want is to be part of positive change in the wrestling industry.”

-- Smashing Pumpkins Announce 2013 North American Tour Dates
+- The Smashing Pumpkins Announce 2015 Acoustic Tour Dates